-Potatoes are a go-to side in my house and these air fryer potatoes make a weekly appearance on our table.
-When grilling or not wanting to heat up the oven these come in handy.
+With crispy edges and fluffy insides, these air fryer potatoes frequently appear in my kitchen.
+When we’re grilling or not wanting to heat up the oven these come in handy.

 Potatoes in the Air Fryer